to help you

 Here is an outline of how it works:

-It includes 33 short powerful modules, which walk you step by step through the So What Strategy while also offering examples of the ideas in action.
+The Core Curriculum - 3 hours' worth of short powerful modules, which walk you step by step through the So What Strategy while also offering examples of the ideas in action.

 Each video and a challenge that asks you to think.